oasis-tcs/csaf/csaf_2.1/prose/edit/src/schema-elements-01-defs-03-full-product-name.md

 ```

 Cryptographic hashes of value type `object` contains all information to identify a file based on its cryptographic hash values.
-Any cryptographic hashes object has the 2 mandatory properties `file_hashes` and `filename`.
+Any cryptographic hashes object has the two mandatory properties `file_hashes` and `filename`.

 ```
         "properties": {